Wayne RESA Brand and Style Guide

 Wayne RESA is an equal opportunity employer.

 Public awareness of Wayne RESA programs, services, and other positive newsworthy aspects of our work is important.
-It is critical that information shared with reporters and the media is authorized by the Superintendent, and is accurate, timely, and consistent.
+It is critical that information shared with journalists and the media is authorized by the Superintendent, and is accurate, timely, and consistent.